What Is Information Technology? A Beginner’s Guide to the World of IT

 What is information technology and what does it encompass?

-At the most basic level, information technology is the application of technology to solve business or organizational problems on a broad scale.
+The most basic information technology definition is that it's the application of technology to solve business or organizational problems on a broad scale.
 No matter the role, a member of an IT department works with others to solve technology problems, both big and small.

 There are three primary pillars of responsibility for an IT department: